The delivery ratio — where is your structure actually pointing?

 The third is people who organise other people and their work — managers, coordinators, project managers, programme leads, planning teams.
 Their output is not the product; it is the organisation of the people producing it.

 The fourth is administration — finance, reporting, legal, compliance, back-office functions.
-Necessary, often genuinely so, but not directly connected to value creation.
+Genuinely necessary and producing real enablement value — but not directly connected to the external transaction.

 Quick reference — four categories